 Most drivers feel horrible when they cause damage and wish there was something, other than paying the deductible, that they could do to make things right.
 Others think damages are a cost of doing business and that rates should be adjusted-up to allow the company to absorb damages more easily.
 Neither group believes that damages should affect compensation.

 So the question remains…who should pay?
 To answer that question, I ask, “What does your company policy say?”

 The main reason the question of who should pay continues to come up is due to the fact that most towing companies don’t have a written policy in place that spells out exactly who pays what, when damages occur.

 Not having a written policy in place is a problem for more than a few reasons.

-First, when you don’t have a set policy for dealing with damages, you must then rely on your own judgement.
+First, when you don’t have a set policy for dealing with damages, you must then rely on your own judgment.

-Of course it’s your business and I’m not suggesting there’s anything wrong with your judgement.
+Of course, it’s your business and I’m not suggesting there’s anything wrong with your judgment.
 You probably have a good idea for who is careful and who’s not.

 Besides the obvious benefit of shielding yourself from being sued, having a damages policy in place does something else.
 It sets expectations.
 And, as I’ve discussed in a previous article, when you expect more out of people, you usually get more.
 When drivers know that you expect them to care for company property and understand that there are real-life consequences for not doing so, they will come up to the task.

 And lastly—It’s good for business.
 Disregard for company property can lead to mal-treatment of a customer’s property.
 And nothing can harm your business more than the negative “press” you get when you damage someone’s car.
 Having a damages policy that includes a progressive discipline policy can help to not only deter damages but weed out offenders before the problem becomes exacerbated.

 So who should pay?
 It’s up to you.
 You built your business and only you know what’s acceptable.
 But whatever you decide, put it in writing, assure all who will be bound by it, know it, and sign-off on it.